Coveo indexing pipeline

 Streaming

-The first Push API stage; reception of items to index from an external custom process.
+This stage is the first Push API or Stream API stage.
+It handles the reception of items to index from an external custom process.

-As a developer, you fully control when and what items you send to the Push API, one by one or in batch (see Push API usage).
+As a developer, you control when and what items you send to the Push API or Stream API, one by one or in batch.

-The Streaming extension queue holds items ready to be processed by the Streaming extension stage.
+The Streaming extension queue is unique to the Stream API.
+It holds items ready to be processed by the Streaming extension stage.

-The Streaming extension should be viewed as a way to enable specific ML features, such as Coveo Personalization-as-you-go, and is the only way to benefit from partial item updates.
+The Streaming extension is unique to the Stream API.
+It should be viewed as a way to enable specific ML features, such as Coveo Personalization-as-you-go, and is the only way to benefit from partial item updates.

 The Push API queue holds items ready to be processed by the Consuming stage.